1-888-746-8388

 Primary Item (H2)

 Las Vegas, the dazzling entertainment capital of the world, is a city that never sleeps.
-But when it comes to exploring Sin City, many travelers wonder: is it easy to get around Vegas without a car?
+Indeed, the traffic is nearly constant., and there isn't nearly enough parking.
+When it comes to exploring Sin City, many travelers wonder: is it easy to get around Vegas without a car?

 Short answer: Yes, it's relatively easy to get around Las Vegas without a car.

-Long answer: Many of Vegas' top attractions and hotels and in close proximity to each other, so a car isn't absolutely necessary.
-There are several ways to get around without a car; let's dive into the various transportation options.
+Long answer: Many of Vegas' top attractions and hotels are close to each other, so a car isn't absolutely necessary.
+However, going beyond the central area without a car is more difficult.
+There are several ways to get around without a car, so let's dive into the various transportation options.

 Walking Around the Las Vegas Strip

 If there's one area where you don't need a car, it's the famous Las Vegas Strip.
-This boulevard stretches for approximately 4.2 miles and is lined with resorts, attractions, and entertainment venues.
+This boulevard stretches for about 4.2 miles (6.7 km) and is lined with resorts, attractions, and entertainment venues.

-Luckily, the Strip is a pedestrian-friendly paradise, with wide sidewalks and numerous crosswalks making it easy to navigate on foot.
+Luckily, the Strip is pedestrian-friendly, with wide sidewalks and numerous crosswalks making it easy to navigate on foot.
 You can stroll leisurely, taking in the neon lights, and iconic landmarks without worrying about parking or traffic congestion.

 Related Reading: What to Do in Las Vegas for a Week